liferay/liferay-frontend-projects/support/packages/local-npm/README.md

 # @liferay/local-npm

-`@liferay/local-npm` is a private package internal to this monorepo that provides a CLI tool to leverage local npm registries (like [verdaccio](https://verdaccio.org/)) to publish local versions of development packages to be able to test them before the public release is made.
+`@liferay/local-npm` is a private package (internal to this monorepo) that provides a CLI tool for using local npm registries (like [Verdaccio](https://verdaccio.org/)) to publish local versions of development packages and be able to test them before the public release is made.

 ## Installation